rafiqboud/Stock_Revenue_Data/README.md

-I provided the notebook in addition to the screenshots
+I provided the notebook in addition to the screenshots of each answer.